-This document focuses on twelve issues related to remote and blended learning.
-It outlines evidence about the features of effective practice and provides advice on approaches to remote and blended learning that are consistent with NASUWT policy.
-The document also identifies actions that the NASUWT believes governments, administrations and others should take in order to ensure that teachers and school leaders are supported to implement remote and blended learning effectively.
+This position statement focuses on 12 issues related to remote education.
+It outlines evidence about the features of effective practice and provides advice on approaches to remote education that are consistent with NASUWT policy.
+It also identifies actions that we believe governments, administrations and others should take in order to ensure that teachers and school leaders are supported to implement remote education effectively.

-Factors that should guide decisions about the use of remote and blended learning
+Factors that should guide decisions about the use of remote education

 Evidence finds that teacher quality is more important than how remote learning lessons are delivered.

 Remote learning should incorporate the key elements of effective teaching.
 Effective teaching includes deep pedagogical content knowledge and quality instruction.
 It includes having a strong understanding of the way pupils think about content, scaffolding new content, questioning and clear explanations that build on the pupil’s prior learning, effective use of feedback, and using assessment to build future learning.

 Evidence suggests that it is not important for remote learning to be delivered in real time.
 It can be delivered in another way, e.g. by video which pupils can access at a time that suits them.
 This might help to address access issues where pupils are sharing a computer or technology with other family members.

 There is a need to ensure that the school’s approach is consistent with NASUWT advice on Arrangements for Remote Teaching, Learning and Support.